Grendel (comics): Grendel – the series

 The ongoing Grendel series was published by Comico from 1986 to 1990, with Wagner as writer (and occasionally drawing short story arcs) collaborating with a variety of artists.
-This series was nominated by the Eisner Awards for Best Continuing Series, Best Single Issue (#12), earned Matt Wagner a nomination for Best Writer, and the Pander Brothers & Jay Geldof a nomination for Best Art Team.
+This series was nominated for an Eisner Awards for Best Continuing Series, Best Single Issue (#12), earned Matt Wagner a nomination for Best Writer, and the Pander Brothers & Jay Geldof a nomination for Best Art Team.
 The first fifteen issues relate different stories of people who are inspired by their circumstances to assume the identity of Grendel, a choice which seems destined to end in tragedy.
-There is a recurring idea that these people are influenced by the Grendel identity as if it's a force or entity that chooses to possess them.
+There is a recurring idea that these people are influenced by the Grendel identity as if it is a force or entity that chooses to possess them.

 Issues #1–12: Devil's Legacy

 A collected edition was published by Comico in 1988.
 Dark Horse re-published Devil's Legacy, recolored by Jeromy Cox, as a 12-issue miniseries in 2000 and a collected edition in 2002.

 The first twelve issues, written and colored by Wagner and drawn by Arnold and Jacob Pander, were set in the near future and told the story of Stacy Palumbo's daughter, Christine Spar.
-Christine's son Anson is kidnapped by a vampire Kabuki dancer called Tujiro XIV.
+Christine's son Anson is kidnapped by a vampire Kabuki dancer, Tujiro XIV.
 She takes on the identity of Grendel to rescue her child or avenge him, if necessary.
 The longer she operates as Grendel, Christine's behavior and personality become increasingly violent.

 The new Grendel's activities draw the attention of the NYPD, in particular Captain Wiggins, whose cybernetic eye acts as a lie detector.
 Wiggins enlists the aid of Hunter Rose's arch-enemy Argent.
 Eventually, Christine and Argent fight, resulting in both of their deaths.